1. What do you know about the Microsoft SharePoint?

 36. Tell the procedure of creating a list in SharePoint?

-This can be done by first tapping on the app link and adding a custom list.
+Answer: This can be done by first tapping on the app link and adding a custom list.
 Under the site contents, you can then open the app section.
-Next step is to click on the custom list and mention the description.
+The next step is to click on the custom list and mention the description.
 This is how a list can be created in the SharePoint.
-(SharePoint Admin Interview Questions and Answers)

 37. What sort of applications does SharePoint have in Custom Web Applications?

 Answer: SharePoint has vast application in Custom Web Applications.
 All the users are free to get the results in the way they want through this approach.
 SharePoint is capable to offer an extra later of services which simply make sure of quick prototyping of all the web applications.
 Developers can make sure of integrating the corporate directories as well as the data sources through the various standards imposed on document assessment.
 SharePoint also has information management capabilities that are good enough to be trusted in a lot of development platforms.
 Moreover, there is a dedicated app store that is equipped with applications that are best for encapsulating the resources.